Studio 60 on the Sunset Strip

-Studio 60 on the Sunset Strip is an American comedy-drama television series created and primarily written by Aaron Sorkin.
-The series was about the production of a live comedy series, similar to Saturday Night Live.
+Studio 60 on the Sunset Strip is an American comedy-drama television series created for NBC and primarily written by Aaron Sorkin.
+The series was about the production of a live comedy series similar to Saturday Night Live.
 Produced by Warner Bros.
-Television, Studio 60 on the Sunset Strip ran on NBC for 22 episodes, from September 18, 2006, to June 28, 2007.
-On May 14, 2007, NBC cancelled the series after one season.
-It is the only one of the four television shows created by Sorkin not to air for more than one season.
+Television, Studio 60 on the Sunset Strip ran from September 18, 2006, to June 28, 2007.
+On May 14, 2007, NBC canceled the series after one season (becoming Sorkin's only series not to air for more than one season).
+Twenty-two episodes were produced.

 Plot

 The series takes place behind the scenes of a live sketch comedy show (also called Studio 60 on the Sunset Strip or Studio 60) on the fictional television network NBS (National Broadcasting System), whose format is similar to that of NBC's Saturday Night Live.
 The show-within-a-show is run by executive producers Matt Albie (Matthew Perry) and Danny Tripp (Bradley Whitford).
 Matt serves as the head writer and Danny produces the show.